femtopixel/nano-framework/README.md

 ===
 Nano is a simple stupid framework, really easy to handle, and really performant.

-It implements the MVC design pattern
+It only implements the C part (Controller) of the MVC design pattern which allows developers to use any other existing library for others parts

 Installation
 ---